Open access policies

 Back to the top

-A single open access policy has been adopted by the seven UK research councils (EPSRC, BBSRC, ESRC, AHRC, MRC, NERC and STFC).
+A single OA policy was adopted in 2013 by the seven UK research councils (EPSRC, BBSRC, ESRC, AHRC, MRC, NERC and STFC), under the umbrella of Research Councils UK (RCUK).

 Peer reviewed research papers which result from research that is wholly or partially funded by the Research Councils: